-In January of 2017, the Assessment committee surveyed faculty to map where most of these skills and competencies are emphasized in different courses (Table M-2 in Appendix M).
-Results indicated that students were exposed to the five broad skills areas (Problem Solving, Biological Literature and Information Management, Laboratory Safety, Communication, and Team) by the core introductory courses required of all majors (General Biology I and II, Ecology, and Genetics).
-Upper level courses diverged in emphasis on particular skills as is to be expected given the diverse nature of electives offered.
+In January of 2017, the Assessment committee surveyed faculty to map where most of these skills and competencies are emphasized in different courses (Table M-2 in Appendix

+M.

+Appendix

+M.

+Appendix

+M.

+<a href="Mills indicated

+be expected given the diverse nature of electives offered.